TymurLysenkoIU/ds-project2-storage-server/README.md

 There is a python configuration file for the application located at `storage_server_proj/storage_server/config.py`.
 Check it to configure the address of the name server to which the storage server instance will connect and other settings.

+There is another instance-specific config, which must be changed for each deployed instance found in `/storage_server_proj/storage_server/instance_config.py`.
+It contains IP and port on which the server is deployed.

 ### Environment variables

 - `DJANGO_SECRET_KEY` - secret key to be used for the application